 - or within 12 months of you becoming aware of the matter

 If you are a registered patient you can complain about your own care.
 You are not normally able to complain about someone else’s treatment without their written authority.

 What we do next

 We will aim to settle complaints as soon as possible.
-We have a Practice Manager and Assistant Practice Manager who both work full time across 5 days per week.
+We have a Practice Manager and a Business Manager who both work full time across 5 days per week.
 In rare cases where a member of management is unavailable a telephone call will be made within 24 hours of a message being received.
 A written record of your complaint will be made by the manager and stored within the practice complaints log.

 If you have written to the surgery in the first instance or following a verbal complaint, we will usually acknowledge receipt within three working days.
 We will aim to resolve the matter as soon as possible, in cases where an investigation into a matter is needed a timeframe will be set out for you to expect a formal reply to your complaint.
 When looking into a complaint we attempt to see what happened and why, once all investigations are complete, you will then receive a formal reply or you may be invited into the surgery in attempt to resolve the issue.